 The price of renting is very discouraging especially when you consider some having to evacuate every year due to fire danger.
-Speaking from experience.
-Why is there no price gouging laws?
-Carrying capacity of a site should always be considered
+Speaking from

 Plan mixed income neighborhoods.
 Our county has clear class (and let's be honest, racial) segregation.
 We need communities that have diversity and inclusion designed into them.
-That includes fire departments, parks, grocery stores, libraries, and access to medical resources for existing underserved regions
+That includes fire departments, parks, grocery stores, libraries, and access to medical resources for existing underserved regions.